Learn, Share, Live Christ's Love

 • LET'S BRING CHRISTMAS TO WILLIAM PENN!

-Summer is over and before we know it Christmas will be here.
+Christmas will be here soon!
 We are continuing to collect supplies for William Penn students and teachers.
 Visit the COT table in Fellowship Hall for a list of needed items (or see below).

 All donations can be placed in the bins on and under the table.
 Everything will be blessed and packed up at our annual Advent Workshop and delivered to the school.
 Let’s make it a meaningful Christmas for our community school!